Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Experiments

+This model was originally derived to describe the complex dynamics of flames in a combustion.
+The Kuramoto-Sivashinsky system is described as:

-\textbf{Kuramoto–Sivashinsky (KS) System} We set ourselves in another experiment with the chaotic Kuramoto–Sivashinsky System whose 1D dynamics $u(x,t)$ is : The system is integrated over the time domain $t \in [0,30]$, and its spatial domain $D_x = [0,22]$ is discretized into 128 points.
-To put ourselves in the partially observed setting we choose to observe $k$ features uniformly spread across the spatial domain (here $k=5$).
+The system is integrated over the time domain $t \in [0,30]$ and its spatial domain $D_x = [0,22]$ is discretized into 128 points.
+A total of $2048$ trajectories were generated from the initial condition samples.
+To put ourselves in the partially observed setting, we choose to observe the solution in time at $\nobs$ locations uniformly spread across the spatial domain (we retain $\nobs=5$).